gsauthof/lorawan/README.md

     GROUP BY 1, device_id
     ORDER BY 1, device_id

-If you have heterogeneous devices where the - say - humidity field is named differently, just copy the query and rename it:
+If you have heterogeneous devices where the - say - temperature field is named differently, just coalesce on the fields:

     SELECT
       $__timeGroupAlias("time",$__interval),
-      avg((pl->'Hum_SHT')::float) AS "humidity",
+      avg(coalesce(pl->'TempC_SHT', pl->'temperature')::float) AS "temp",
       device_id
     FROM metrics
     WHERE